 Scientifically proven to reduce hair loss, our capsules and gummies contain the exclusive AnaGain ingredient which is derived from the organic pea shoot.
 It works by stimulating molecules within the dermal papilla cells in hair follicles to promote growth.
 They also contain Zinc and Biotin, which are considered especially beneficial to hair and scalp health too.

 Consult with you doctor before building new supplements into your regime.

 Another great stress management tool.
-Practising yoga, meditation or mindfulness are wonderful ways to help you decompress.
+Practising yoga, meditation or mindfulness are wonderful ways to help you decompress and switch off.
 Even a few minutes daily will help to reduce the stress that could be causing your hair loss.
 Breathing exercises before you go to bed and when you wake up can be beneficial.
 Check out apps like Calm and Headspace for great guidance and sessions.